-A little time away from the computer, internet, email, Facebook, Twitter, and other bright, flashy, distracting things is necessary every day and each week.
+A little time away from the computer, internet, email, social media and other bright, flashy, distracting things is necessary every day and each week.
 Your eyes and your brain deserve a break.
 Not to mention your entire body.

 When you think about how many hours a day you spend hunched over a computer or with your hand around your phone checking email and reacting to alerts, you can see that a little distance may be in order.
 A digital detox can help.

 Set a time limit.
 Sometimes it’s better to start small and designate an hour or two to unplug.
 Work up to an entire weekend or longer if possible.
-Or, if you love a good challenge, go all in and join me this weekend.
+Or, if you love a good challenge, go all in plan to be unplugged for 24-48 hours.

 Get help.
 If you can’t resist checking in, use a program like Freedom.
 Freedom is a simple productivity application that locks you away from the internet on Mac or Windows computers for up to eight hours at a time.
 At the end of your offline period, Freedom allows you back on the internet.
 There is a free trial available.

 Keep a detox journal.
 When you feel like checking your email, write a quick note about why you want to or just make a check mark when ever you feel the need.
-This will demonstrate how frequently you are jonesing for a Twitter or email fix.
+This will demonstrate how frequently you are jonesing for an Instagram or email fix.
 Write about how you feel.
 If you are bored, anxious or relieved, jot that down.
 If you do break down and take a peek, write that down too.
 Not only will the data be interesting, but it might help with your workflow and internet use moving forward.
+Don’t judge, just notice.

 Turn off notifications.
 Closing your computer is only half the battle.
 What about your phone?
 To resist temptation, turn off all notifications and completely shut down email.
 If you can go without your phone completely, do it!

 Face your fear.
-Compulsively checking in and reacting may be second nature for you, and there is a fear of missing out when you are gone for very long.
-Twitter and Facebook will still be there when you get back.
-Decide what your most worried about.
-Are you afraid that you’ll miss something or that you won’t be missed, or that you might be forgotten?
+Compulsively checking in and reacting may be second nature for you and there is a fear of missing out when you are gone sometimes.
+The internet will still be there when you get back.
+Decide what you are most worried about.
+Are you afraid that you’ll miss something or that you won’t be missed, or that you’ll be bored?
 A weekend break will squash all of these fears.

 Create a team.
 Challenge your friends and family to join you.
 This digital detox will be easier with a support team.
 If you can’t recruit anyone, let everyone know your plan.
-A level of accountability will keep you on course.
+A level of accountability and some support will keep you on course.

 “The fruitful uselessness of rest, play, and delight can begin on a Sabbath morning.
 Wake up, but do not get up.
 Do something delightful.
 Use your imagination, be frivolous, be daring.
 Invent rituals.
 Do nothing of significance.
 Cultivate expertise in Slotha Yoga.” – Wayne Muller